Olivia-E-Murphy/Movie-Rental-Analysis-for-Rockbuster-Stealth/README.md

 The "Rockbuster Stealth Data Analysis Project" asks students to imagine they are a data analyst in the business intelligence department.
 As an analyst in the business intelligence department, the data analysis student is asked to provide inventory/customer insights with SQL after loading the company's data into the relational database management system.

-Key questions include: Which movies contributed the most/least to revenue gain?; What was the average rental duration for all videos?; Which customers are Rockbuster companies based in?; Where are customers with a high lifetime value based?; Do sales figures vary between geographic regions?
+Key questions include:
+>Which movies contributed the most/least to revenue gain?

+>What was the average rental duration for all videos?

+>Which customers are Rockbuster companies based in?

+>Where are customers with a high lifetime value based?

+>Do sales figures vary between geographic regions?

+Project deliverables:
-Project deliverables: a presentation for business managers, documentation in Excel for technical colleagues, a data dictionary for technical colleagues.
+>a presentation for business managers

+>documentation in Excel for technical colleagues

+>a data dictionary for technical colleagues.

-Tools used for project: PostgreSQL Database, DbVisualizer, pg4Admin, Tableau
+Tools used for project:
+>PostgreSQL Database

+>DbVisualizer

+>pg4Admin

+>SQL

+>Tableau